JOHN SOPER

 I have now had three months of Jakafi alone, followed by another bone marrow biopsy.
 After completing that regimen, I had three months of combined Jakafi/Vidaza therapy, followed by another check and bone marrow biopsy.
 That biopsy report showed no increased blasts or HPV evidence of a clonal neoplasm.
 In another month, I will have a third “staging bone marrow biopsy”.

 While my white counts are behaving nicely, I am becoming transfusion-dependent.
-We have mutually agreed that report is needed daily under the current situation.
+We have mutually agreed that a report is needed daily under the current situation.
 The haemoglobin level of less than 8.0 mg/dL warrants a transfusion.
 I have had about 8–10 transfusions at this time.
 My ferritin concentration is approximately 1,500 ng/ml.
 We know that Vidaza is causing myelosuppression at this time, but we are also confident that it will eventually allow my haemoglobin levels to rise.

 Christ the Healer at Hopkins